 Requests for video materials to be held on course reserve should be emailed to firstname.lastname@example.org or placed through Firestone Library's Online Reserve Request System.
 Detailed instructions for using this system can be found on the ORRS Instruction Sheet.
 You will need to log into ORRS using your netid.

-Video materials placed on reserve are generally made available to students of the course via our streaming service as well as physical reserve in the Video Library.
+Video materials placed on reserve are generally made available to students of the course via our streaming service as well as physical reserve in the Video Services facility.
 Students registered in these classes may view assigned video materials at any time during the semester through the Blackboard course page while on campus.

 Assigned audio and video materials can be accessed through the Blackboard course page and are made available only to the participants of the course and for the duration of the course.
 Streaming video is also restricted to computers on the campus network.
 Videos may stream properly over wireless but good performance cannot be guaranteed.
 For best performance, please connect to the campus network with an Ethernet cable or use a campus cluster computer.
 Note that Firefox is the preferred browser.
 Please report any problems to email@example.com (include location of PC).

 Requests to have films digitized for class can be sent directly to Barbara McLaughlin, firstname.lastname@example.org, or entered into the library ORRS system.
 If you have any questions regarding the video streaming service or would like more information please call Barbara at 609-258-0739.